 (Oct 14 1813, Jane to Cass, Brabourne Letter 66)

-There’s a few mentions of baby clothes, remember from part one, this is long before ready-to-wear clothes but only a generation or so since baby clothes had taken over from swaddling bands.
+There are a few mentions of baby clothes in Jane’s letters and novels.
+It was long before ready-to-wear clothes and only a generation or so since baby clothes had taken over from swaddling bands.
 Women made (or had made), were gifted or collected baby clothes during their engagements or first pregnancies.

-Jane forwards instructions to Cass from the expecting Mrs. Frank Austen, regarding her yet-to-be-born baby’s clothes.
+Jane forwards instructions to Cass from the expectant Mrs Frank Austen, regarding her yet-to-be-born baby’s clothes.

 (Jan 7, 1807, Jane to Cass, Brabourne Letter 36)